Support System for

 Building Capacity of Caregivers

 HEA builds the capacity of adults who interact with children and youth.
 Through our Networks and Initiatives, we are working to ensure the meaningful adults in the lives of children and youth have the skills to create environments that nurture children’s development and minimize distress.

 With this strong foundation, young people and adults are ready to become lifelong learners and contributing members of the community.

 HEA Approach to Children and Families

-HEA assists community partners in developing Networks and Pilot Programs to achieve our county’s vision for adults who interact with children.
+HEA assists community partners in developing Networks and Initiatives to achieve our county’s vision for adults who interact with children.

 System for Child and Family Support